 Samford Riding for the Disabled Association (RDA) is a not-for-profit group that uses horses to help people with a wide range of disabilities to build core body strength, balance and coordination.
 We operate with a herd of a dozen horses – all amazing for their ability to stay calm and look after their riders no matter what.
-These horses deserve, and receive, the very best of care.
-A big challenge is to ensure that each horse has a well fitted saddle so they are always comfortable as they work.
+These horses deserve and receive, the very best of care.
+A big challenge is to ensure that each horse has a well-fitted saddle so they are always comfortable as they work.
 Wherever possible, we purchase new saddles, professionally fitted to the individual horse.
 After many years of constant use, several of our saddles are nearing their use-by date and need replacing.
 We also have newcomers to the herd who need saddles that fit them like a glove.
-This fund raising initiative aims to raise $5,000 to purchase five new saddles.
+This fundraising initiative has successfully reached its tipping point.

 How the funds will be used